Early Results from GLASS-JWST. I: Confirmation of Lensed $z\geqslant7$ Lyman-Break Galaxies Behind the Abell 2744 Cluster With NIRISS: Introduction

 \section{Introduction}

 The arrival of the \textit{James Webb} Space Telescope (\textit{JWST}) heralds a new era for the study of early galaxy evolution.
-The extension of imaging capabilities to higher angular resolution and into the infrared (IR) regime will allow for the identification of Lyman break galaxies (LBGs) beyond the current redshift horizon of $z\sim10$ set by the \textit{Hubble} Space Telescope (\textit{HST}) \citep[e.g.,][]{castellano22}.
+The extension of imaging capabilities to higher angular resolution and into the infrared (IR) regime will allow for the identification of Lyman break galaxies (LBGs) well beyond the current redshift horizon of $z\sim10$ \citep[e.g.,][]{castellano22}, set by the \textit{Hubble} Space Telescope (\textit{HST}).
 Furthermore, \textit{JWST}'s unprecedented spectroscopic capabilities at wavelengths of $\lambda > 1~\mu$m will prove to be a game-changer for the characterization of their ionizing capabilities, underlying gas conditions, and stellar populations through emission line (e.g., Ly$\alpha$, \CIII]$\lambda\lambda$1907,1909 \AA, \HeII$\lambda$1640 \AA, H$\beta\lambda$4861 \AA, [\OIII]$\lambda$5007 \AA, and H$\alpha\lambda$6563 \AA) and direct continuum measurements (e.g., the 4000 \AA\ Balmer Break and robust UV spectral slopes), respectively.

-While \hst\ and ground-based surveys have seen remarkable success in the identification of $z>7$ galaxy candidates \citep{Castellano2010b,schmidt14,bouwens15,oesch18,morishita18,bowler20,strait21,finkelstein22,rb22} from deep fields (e.g., the \hst\ Ultra Deep Field 2012, the Cosmic Assembly Near-Infrared Deep Extragalactic Legacy Survey, and UltraVISTA; \citealt{ellis13,grogin11, mccracken12}, respectively), lensing clusters (e.g., the Cluster Lensing And Supernova survey with Hubble, the Frontier Fields, and the Reionization Lensing Cluster Survey; \citealt{postman12,lotz17,coe19}, respectively) and pure-parallel data sets such as the Brightest of Reionizing Galaxies survey (e.g., \citealt{trenti11,morishita21}), little remains known about their underlying properties (e.g., star formation rates, stellar masses, metallicities, dust contents, and stellar ages) and connection to the intergalactic medium (IGM).
-For these, deep spectroscopic observations over rest-frame UV and optical wavelengths are required to characaterize diagnostic emission lines and stellar continuum.
+While \hst\ and ground-based surveys have seen remarkable success in the identification of $z>7$ galaxy candidates \citep{Castellano2010b,schmidt14,bouwens15,oesch18,morishita18,bowler20,strait21,finkelstein22,rb22} from deep fields (e.g., the \hst\ Ultra Deep Field 2012, the Cosmic Assembly Near-Infrared Deep Extragalactic Legacy Survey, and UltraVISTA; \citealt{ellis13,grogin11, mccracken12}, respectively), lensing clusters (e.g., the Cluster Lensing And Supernova survey with Hubble, the Frontier Fields, and the Reionization Lensing Cluster Survey; \citealt{postman12,lotz17,coe19}, respectively) and pure-parallel data sets (e.g., the Brightest of Reionizing Galaxies survey; \citealt{trenti11,morishita21}), spectroscopic confirmation of those candidates - a prerequisite for accurate characterizations of their underlying properties - has remained elusive.